commercialhaskell/rio/README.md

 ## Standard library

-While GHC ships with a `base` library, as well as another of other common packages like `directory` and `transformers`, there are large gaps in functionality provided by these libraries.
+While GHC ships with a `base` library, as well as a number of other common packages like `directory` and `transformers`, there are large gaps in functionality provided by these libraries.
 This choice for a more minimalistic `base` is by design, but it leads to some